renehorstmann/Pixelc/doc.md

 ![img](doc/grid_on.png)

-Hold on the grid tool, to open a dialog in which you can change the pattern size:
+Hold on the grid tool, to open a dialog in which you can change the pattern size and show or hide the entire background grid:

 ![img](doc/grid_dialog.png)